t-webber/html-filter/README.md

 ## Find & filter

-You can also use the `find` and `filter` methods to manage this html.
+You can also use the `find` and `filter` methods to manage this HTML.
 To do this, you need to create your filtering options with the `Filter` type.

 ### Filter